kmanalo/IntroHPC/_episodes/01-bash.md

 - "Be able to connect to a remote HPC system"

 keypoints:
-- "We connect to remote servers sing the Terminal"
+- "We connect to remote servers using the terminal"
 - "SSH is a secure protocol for connecting to remote servers"
 - "To connect to a server, you need it's address, an open port (usually 22 for ssh), and your user ID"
 ---